Scholarships

 If you are in Australia, appeals have strict time limits.
 You must apply in writing within the time specified by the Department in their decision notice.

-About the Administrative Appeals Tribunal (AAT)
+About the Administrative Review Tribunal (ART )

-The AAT is a statutory body with the power to review decisions made under the Migration Act 1958 by the Minister, or by officers who are delegates of the Minister in the Department of Home Affairs.
+The ART is a statutory body with the power to review decisions made under the Migration Act 1958 by the Minister, or by officers who are delegates of the Minister in the Department of Home Affairs.

 In conducting a review of a decision about a visa, they will consider the case afresh and have the power to change the decision under review.